Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: Introduction

 Additionally, quasinormal modes (QNMs) have been studied \cite{Berti:2003ud,Guo:2020nci,Bronnikov:2021liv,Guo:2020caw,Konoplya:2019xmn} in a wide range of issues in the context of GR and alternative theories of gravity.
 QNMs are usually used to depict the stability of black holes perturbed by an external field, and also contain the information of gravitational waves.
 The fundamental mode is the least damped and long lived mode in a ringdown signal and is more likely to be used to test the (in)stability of black holes.
 On the other hand, the gray-body factors encode \cite{Kanti:2002nr} information about the horizon structure of black holes theoretically and modify the quasinormal spectra experimentally.
 For estimating effectively the transmission probability of radiations from a black hole's event horizon to its asymptotic region, we need to investigate the gray-body factors of perturbations.
-We derive the perturbation field equation with a spin-dependent Regge-Wheeler potential and determine the quasinormal spectra numerically.
-Moreover, we calculate the gray-body factors of scattered waves by effective potentials.
+We derive the perturbation field equation with a spin-dependent effective potential and determine the quasinormal spectra numerically.
+Moreover, we calculate the gray-body factors of waves scattered by effective potentials.
 Here we focus on the effects of bounce parameters introduced in the Reissner-Nordstr\"om black hole.

 The outline of this paper is as follows.
 In Sec.~\ref{sec:thermodynamics} we review briefly the properties of the black-bounce-Reissner-Nordstr\"om geometry and describe the main aspects of bounce corrections.
 Next we apply in Sec.~\ref{sec:deflection angle} the Gauss-Bonnet theorem to the gravitational lensing in the weak field limit and investigate the gravitational deflection angle corrected by bounce parameters.
-We derive the master equation with a spin-dependent Regge-Wheeler potential under the massless scalar and electromagnetic field perturbations in Sec.~\ref{sec:RWanalysis}.
+We derive the master wave equation with a spin-dependent effective potential under the massless scalar and electromagnetic field perturbations in Sec.~\ref{sec:RWanalysis}.
 We then calculate the quasinormal spectra and discuss the spectral stability in Sec.~\ref{sec:QNM}.
 The bounce corrections to the gray-body factors of perturbation fields are computed in Sec.~\ref{sec:GBF}.
 Finally, we give our conclusions in Sec.~\ref{sec:con}.
+Appendices \ref{app:recurrence} and \ref{app:gaussian} include the detailed calculations of quasinormal spectra in terms of the Leaver's method.